Helperbird/website/src/pages/help/how-to-change-the-link-color-of-a-website.md

 ---
 new: false
-header: true
 layout: templates/new/help/post.html
-title: How to change the link  color of a website
+title: How to Customize Link Colors on Any Website
-description: How to change the color of the link of a website on Safrai, Chrome, Firefox or Edge.
-keywords:
+description: Learn how to modify both regular and visited link colors across websites with Helperbird, making your web navigation more intuitive and visually appealing.
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+url: help/how-to-change-the-link-color-of-a-website/
+name: Helperbird Staff
+tags: guideFeaturesMain
+img: assets/images2/uploads/add-a-heading.png
+date: 2021-01-01
 youtubeId: PfILiWebkuc
 cardTitle: Link color
-featureDescription:
-  How to change the color of the link of a website on Safrai, Chrome, Firefox or Edge.
-date: 2021-01-01
-tags: guideFeaturesMain
-url: help/how-to-change-the-link-color-of-a-website/
+featureDescription: Learn how to modify both regular and visited link colors across websites with Helperbird, making your web navigation more intuitive and visually appealing.
+header: true
 ---
+## Introduction

+Need to personalize the link colors on websites?
+This guide will take you through the steps to change both regular and visited link colors using Helperbird.

+## Prerequisites

+- An active Helperbird extension installed on your browser.

-## How to change the Link color of a website.
+## Steps to Change the Link Color on Any Website

+### Step 1: Open Helperbird Extension

-**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.
+Click on the Helperbird icon located in the top-right corner of your browser window to open the extension.

+### Step 2: Access the Features

-**Step 2:** The extension will open.
-Showing the quick actions and other features.
+The Helperbird extension window will open, displaying quick actions and various features.

+### Step 3: Navigate to 'Styles & Colors' Card

-**Step 3:** Scroll to the **Styles & Colors** card.
+Scroll down until you find the **Styles & Colors** card in the extension window.

+### Step 4: Locate 'Link Color' Option

-**Step 4:** Within the Styles & Colors card, you will see the **Link color** option and a toggle switch labeled **Off**.
+Within the **Styles & Colors** card, you'll see an option labeled **Link Color** accompanied by a toggle switch set to **Off**.

+### Step 5: Enable the Feature

-**Step 5** Click the toggle switch to turn the feature on.
+Click the toggle switch next to **Link Color** to turn the feature on.

+### Step 6: Choose Your Color

-**Step 6** The Link color will change to the color you picked.
+Your link color will automatically change to the color you've selected.

+### Step 7: Optional - Disable the Feature

-**Step 7 (Optional)** To turn off the feature, click the toggle switch again.
+To disable this feature, simply click the toggle switch again to turn it off.

 ## Video Tutorial

 - Coming soon.

-## Need more help?
+## Need Additional Help?

-If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.
+If you encounter any issues while using this feature, feel free to contact the Helperbird support team for further assistance.